lillekat/lillekat.github.io/index.md

 ### … do we meet?

-The tables 2R01-2R12 will be reserved for Lille Kat events.
+The 2nd floor Atrium tables will be reserved for Lille Kat events.
 We'll set out snacks on all of these tables.

 ### … are the problems?